2xs/dec/README.md

 * run './make2file' to create the Makefile, then 'make' to build the project

-* run './makedoc' to generate the coqdoc html documentation
+* run './makedoc' to generate the pdf documentation (in doc, requires pdflatex) and the coqdoc html documentation (in coqdoc)

 ## Contributors